What is Guy Fawkes Night in Scotland?4th Nov 2021

 He was swiftly arrested, tortured, and later found guilty, alongside eight co-conspirators who were all convicted to be hung and quartered in January of 1606.

 So, not a cheery state of affairs at all.
 Nonetheless, the plot being stifled became a commemorative event in the UK, which evolved into what we see today.
 While the night is now much more about having fun, some still choose to create a fake Guy Fawkes which they toss into their burning bonfires.

 Guy Fawkes Night's Evolution

 We hope this short blog answered all of your questions on Guy Fawkes night.
-If you’d like to learn more history and even visit some dark underground vaults, why not join us on tour?
+If you’d like to learn more about Scotland's history, why not join us on a five-star history walking tour?
 We hope to see you soon.